caltechlibrary/irdmtools/eprint2rdm.1.md

 without a header row.
 The first column is the value stored in the EPrints table "eprint_contributor_type" and the second value is the string used in the RDM instance.

+-doc-files DOC_SECURITY_TYPE
+: The filter to use to generate .files in simplified record.
+DOC_SECURITY_TYPE should be one of 'internal', 'public', 'staffonly', 'validuser'.
+Default is 'public'

 # EXAMPLE